- Increased productivity from 3 charts per hour to 10 charts per hour

 - Develop accurate clinical profile for patient

-Gloria used Apixio’s HCC Profiler, a HIPAA-compliant cloud application that transforms the complex chart review and HCC coding process into a simple, intuitive workflow.
-Through HCC Profiler, coders are presented with evidence for one HCC at a time, and asked to confirm or reject the findings.
+Gloria used Apixio’s HCC Identifier, a HIPAA-compliant cloud application that transforms the complex chart review and HCC coding process into a simple, intuitive workflow.
+Through HCC Identifier, coders are presented with evidence for one HCC at a time, and asked to confirm or reject the findings.

 Gloria went from reviewing around 3 charts per hour, to reviewing around 10 charts per hour, with fewer data entry errors.
 She is happier with the type of work she is doing and has more time for provider documentation education and professional enrichment.